NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 2. If you didn't train any skills in the category “Scanning”, the suggestion is \(buying one Large Skill Injector, but only if possible) training all 7 skills in this category to III, and also another skill to III——\[Empire Faction] Frigate.

 3. Buy an \[Empire Faction] Frigate (Suggestion: Heron) and fit it with [the recommended fit——Heron, Newbie exploration](Heron配置链接).
-Now you should have 75+ probe strength and you can begin exploring!
+Now you should have 75+ probe strength and you can begin exploring.

 **Terminal stage**